sleeplessinc/forker/README.md

 These scripts should be pretty self explanatory.
 When started, a log will be written to "log.txt"

-Note that if you want forker to listen on a privileged port, like 80, then it needs to be run with root privileges.
-If you run forker as root, it will try to downgrade its uid/gid to 'nobody'.

 ## Why?

-There is already a project package called node-http-proxy which similar things.
-I wasn't (or didn't want to be) aware of it though, so I just rolled my own.
-Mine is very simple and featureless by comparison, but I like to think it's much more efficient and simpler to setup and use.

 I wrote this because I have a Linux server that hosts many legacy virtual hosts using Apache and PHP.
 The Apache+PHP sites work great and I wanted to just leave them as they are, but I also wanted a way to deploy new Node servers on the same host that can share port 80 without forcing the Node servers to suffer by making their traffic go through Apache first.

 So the idea is that forker listens on port 80 and acts as a "fork in the road".
 Traffic is split based on the hostname in "Host:" and goes either to Apache, or to some